slott56/TigerShark/docs/source/architecture.rst

 :Application:
     A message is implemented as class in a module.
-    The class is used to unmarshall and marshall the text of messages in a variety of formats.
+    The class is used to load and dump (other terms are parse, deserialize, unmarshall) the text of messages in a variety of formats.
     Often, this is "exchange" format to Python and Python to JSON conversions to parse a message and persist an easy-to-use copy.
     It can also be JSON to Python and Python back to "exchange" format to create messages usable by other EDI applications.